Kiuwan logo

 Short for continuous integration, CI refers to a software development approach where developers combine code changes in a centralized hub multiple times per day.
 CD, which stands for continuous delivery, then automates the software release process.

 Essentially, a CI/CD pipeline is one that creates code, runs tests (CI), and securely deploys a new version of the application (CD).
 It is a series of steps that developers need to perform to create a new version of an application.
-Without a CI/CD pipeline, computer engineers would have to do everything manually, resulting in less productivity.
+Without a CI/CD pipeline, computer engineers would have to perform all tasks manually, resulting in reduced productivity.

 The CI/CD pipeline consists of the following stages:

-1. Source.
-Developers start running the pipeline, by changing the code in the source code repository, using other pipelines, and automatically-scheduled workflows.
+1. Source: Developers start running the pipeline by modifying the code in the source code repository, utilizing other pipelines, and scheduling workflows automatically.

 Finally, teams can use SAST and SCA together by creating a consolidated workflow.

-They can do this by purchasing cutting-edge cybersecurity tools that allow teams to conduct SAST and SCA scanning at the same time and with the same tool.
-This will help developers and the IT and cybersecurity teams save a lot of time and energy.
+They can achieve this by purchasing cutting-edge cybersecurity tools that enable teams to conduct SAST and SCA scanning simultaneously with a single tool.
+This will help developers, IT, and cybersecurity teams save a significant amount of time and energy.

 Experience the Kiuwan Difference

-With so many SAST and SCA tools on the market, it can be challenging for organizations to pick the right tools for their IT environments.
+With numerous SAST and SCA tools available on the market, it can be challenging for organizations to select the right tools for their IT environments.
 This is particularly true if they have limited experience with SAST and SCA tools.

 This is where Kiuwan comes in.
 A global organization that designs tools to help teams spot vulnerabilities, Kiuwan offers Code Security (SAST) as well as Insights Open Source (SCA).